Chancellor’s Postdoctoral Fellowship Program

 - The additional CPFP fellows will receive funding from the mentor and/or department for two years: again, the second year of funding is contingent on scholarly productivity.

-- All CPFP fellows will receive $5,000 for travel and research expenses.
+- All CPFP fellows will receive $5,000 for travel and research expenses for each year (max.
+2 years) that they serve as an active fellow.